PX4/PX4-user_guide/en/config_vtol/vtol_weathervane.md

 # VTOL Weather Vane Feature

 The *weather vane* feature automatically turns a VTOL vehicle to face its nose into the relative wind during hover flight.
-The improves stability (reducing the chance that wind from the side will pick-up the wind-facing wing and flip the vehicle).
+This improves stability (reducing the chance that wind from the side will pick-up the wind-facing wing and flip the vehicle).

 The feature is enabled by setting the parameter [WV_EN](../advanced_config/parameter_reference.md#WV_EN).